 In 1634, Joseph Hall, the Bishop of Exeter, delivered a sermon raging against “bloody Turks, man-eating cannibals, mongrel troglodytes feeding upon buried carcasses.”
 He was condemning non-European peoples for practices he considered the mark of barbarism.
 At the time he spoke, his own king, Charles II, was sipping a tincture called “The King’s Drops” — a concoction made from powdered human skulls dissolved in alcohol.
 The 1618 London Pharmacopoeia, the official catalogue of approved medicines in England, listed “mummy” among its essential remedies.
-Across Europe, executioners sold vials of warm blood from the scaffold.
-Epileptics paid to drink it fresh.
+Across Europe, executioners sold vials of warm blood and epileptics paid to drink it fresh.

-This is not a fringe curiosity.
-For over five hundred years, from the twelfth century to the eighteenth, Europeans routinely consumed human flesh, blood, fat, and bone as medicine.
-They ground up Egyptian mummies into powder.
-They soaked corpses in alcohol.
-They smeared human fat on wounds.
-They turned blood into marmalade.
-Royalty, priests, and scientists participated.
-And at the exact historical moment when this practice was at its peak — the sixteenth and seventeenth centuries — European explorers, missionaries, and colonisers were labelling African and Indigenous peoples as “cannibals” to justify their conquest and enslavement.
+For over five hundred years, from the twelfth to the eighteenth century, European physicians prescribed human remains as medicine.
+They ground up Egyptian mummies into powder and sold it at apothecaries.
+They also soaked corpses in alcohol and turned blood into marmalade.
+During the sixteenth and seventeenth centuries, this practice was at its peak and powerful people including Kings and scientists participated.
+At the same time, European missionaries and colonisers were labelling African and Indigenous peoples as “cannibals” to justify their conquest and enslavement.

 What Actually Happened: The African Evidence

-Let’s start with the hardest part.
+Let’s start with the hard truth.
 Cannibalism did exist in parts of Africa.
 Denying it entirely, as the American anthropologist William Arens attempted in his 1979 book The Man-Eating Myth, requires ignoring too much evidence — including oral histories told by Africans themselves.

 Among certain Igbo communities in southeastern Nigeria, oral traditions record the consumption of human flesh as part of ritual practices, including the investiture ceremonies for titled men.
 The practice was attested by both colonial observers and by indigenous accounts passed down within families.
 In the Congo Basin, cannibalism associated with warfare and ritual was documented extensively, and some forms persisted into the mid-twentieth century.
 Among the Azande of Central Africa, specific clans, such as the Apambia, practised the consumption of enemies.
 Among the Maka of southeastern Cameroon, the Dutch anthropologist Peter Geschiere learned from elderly informants that eating strangers was once considered normal — though eating one’s own kin was strictly taboo and associated with witchcraft.